Czech Republic - Country Commercial Guide

 Opportunities

-In 2021, CS Prague and VisitUSA Committee Czech Republic renewed its travel/tourism promotion activities.
+The U.S. Commercial Service office at the U.S. Embassy in Prague, along with its VisitUSA Committee Czech Republic partner, actively promote the United States as a travel destination.
 U.S. destinations can join the VisitUSA Committee Czech Republic as a non-resident member.
-The U.S. Commercial Service office at the U.S. Embassy in Prague also works with U.S. destinations to organize promotional events.
-In 2022, the U.S. Commercial Service Prague hosted a U.S. Destination Showcase to introduced U.S. destinations to local travel industry contacts and plans to repeat the program in 2023.
+The U.S. Commercial Service also works with U.S. destinations to organize promotional events.
+In 2022, for example, the U.S. Commercial Service Prague hosted a U.S. Destination Showcase to introduced destinations to local travel industry contacts.
+It is also planning an October 2023 program in Prague.

 Trade Shows